Satoshi Kirishima: Discovery and death

 On January 25, 2024, Japanese police said it had taken into its custody a man who it said claimed to be Kirishima from a hospital in Kanagawa Prefecture.
 At the time of his arrest, Kirishima was one of the most wanted men in Japan, having evaded capture for 49 years with his wanted poster found ubiquitously throughout the country.
 The man who claimed to be Kirishima had checked himself under his pseudonym into the hospital for terminal cancer and while undergoing treatment, told hospital staff that he was the fugitive Satoshi Kirishima and that he made this confession as he felt he would die soon and wanted to live what was left of his life under his real name.

 After the man made that statement, the police were called and he was arrested, with a DNA test taken on the man to try and confirm if he really was Kirishima or if the confession was false.
 The self-proclaimed Kirishima was taken in custody by the Tokyo Metropolitan Police.
 He told investigators some details about the attack.
 On January 29, 2024, the man who claimed to be Kirishima died of the cancer that had led him to seek hospital treatment.
 The results of the confirmatory DNA test were not yet finished at the time of his death but later indicated that the deceased was likely Kirishima, which was confirmed following comparative tests with Kirishima's relatives.

 Legacy

 Satoshi's mugshot featured across police stations in Japan is widely viewed as iconic and famous.

 A few days after he died, Shigeyuki Kin, a fugitive who was wanted for a shooting a man in an attempted murder case in 2020, was caught and arrested.
 It is thought that he was caught as a result of the recent attention surrounding Satoshi, as Shigeyuki's mugshot was placed to the left of Satoshi’s on the wanted posters.

 On Boxing Day 2024, the trailer for The Escape (Tōsō), directed by Masao Adachi was uploaded to YouTube.
 The film, which dramatised Satoshi Kirishima's life, was released in July 2025, and stars Furutachi Kanji and Rairu Sugita.

-On May 12, 2025, another film about Kirishima was released in theatres, titled I am Kirishima (Kirishima Desu), starring Katsuya Maiguma.
+On May 12, 2025, another film about Kirishima was released in theatres, titled I am Kirishima (Kirishima Desu), directed by Banmei Takahashi, starring Katsuya Maiguma.